yyxhdy/arja/README.md

 ```
 $ java -cp lib/*:bin us.msu.cse.repair.Main ArjaE -DsrcJavaDir path_to_directory_of_src_buggy \
 						-DbinJavaDir path_to_directory_of_binary_source_buggy \
-						-DbinTestDir path_to_directory_of_binary_test_buggy  \
+						-DbinTestDir path_to_directory_of_binary_test_buggy Â \
 						-Ddependences paths_to_dependences_buggy
 ```
 "ArjaE" means that the repair approach ARJA-e is run.
 Alternatively, "Arja", "GenProg", "RSRepair" and "Kali" can be used.
 Moreover, at least four parameters related with the buggy program are required.
-1. -DsrcJavaDir  :  the path to the root directory of the source code
+1. -DsrcJavaDir  :Â  the path to the root directory of the source code
 2. -DbinJavaDir  : the path to the root directory of all the compiled classes of source code
 3. -DbinTestDir  :  the path to the root directory of all the compiled classes of test code
 4. -Ddependences :  the paths to the the dependences (jar files).
 If more than one, separated by ":"